ricardoboss/Volter/docs/api/README.md

 #### Responses

+Responses are typically in JSON.
 Every JSON response has the same markup.
 Here is an example of a response:

 ```json
 {